A PROVEN SOLUTION

 Source: Western Kentucky University Stormwater Utility Survey 2024

-According to the 2024 national survey, SWU fees range from $2.00 to $50.00 per month.
+According to the 2024 survey, SWU fees range from $2.00 to $50.00 per month.
 The survey graphic shows the spatial distribution of monthly fees.
 As observed in previous surveys, no state has all high fees.
 Even states with higher fees also have some utilities with much lower fees.
 The range of fee amounts usually reflects stormwater needs and local political realities.